The road to Várna, 1444; Part Two

 The Byzantine Emperor

-They had no idea that the Burgundian, Papal, Genovan, and Venetian fleet had only 21 ships which were not enough to blockade the waters of the Bosporus and the Hellespontos.
+They had no idea that the Burgundian, Papal, Genovese, and Venetian fleet had only 21 ships which was not enough to blockade the waters of the Bosporus and the Hellespontos.
 Originally, more than 30 ships had been promised, though.

 At home in Genova, they contributed this amount to the building of the Cattedrale di San Lorenzo church: